paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 - Recognize how specific interaction design decisions lower barriers for users
 - Experience firsthand how those decisions shaped the final tool

-> [!TIP]
-> This guide works best alongside a browser tab showing live examples – links with ↗ open automatically in a new tab for this purpose.

 ## 📍 Session Outline

 | What We're Covering | Focus |